AgentMC/Sao20/Translate/En/Part8.md

 Suddenly his foreleg sunk into the ground, so Tsukigake fell somersault and rolled.
 After several turns the rolling finally stopping, the back touching the ground felt submerging in cold water.
 Sharp pain echoed from fresh wounds where blood has just stopped, thin cry leaked from the back of the throat.

 However, it wasn’t possible lying down forever.
 The area was a wetland covering the vast grounds produced with water flowing out of the lake.
 Tsukigake, born in Cathedral, has never entered wetlands before, but there was an instinctive knowledge that if you are immersed in cold water for long, the Life will decrease faster.
-Reanimating the body, he stretched and turned the neck carefully around to check the surroundings again.
+Reanimating the body, she stretched and turned the neck carefully around to check the surroundings again.

-His front and left were blocked by wide wetlands, the dry ground was only on the right side.
+Her front and left were blocked by wide wetlands, the dry ground was only on the right side.
 However, it was completely unknown how far the wetlands extend.
 If wetlands continue all the way to the white wall visible in that direction, a lot of time will be wasted.

 "Ku-ru-ru..."